badMiguel/culinary-hub/Benjamin Denison-Love/README.txt

 The assignment aims to enhance our proficiency in HTML and JavaScript coding by providing hands-on experience in developing a functional website capable of saving user data.
 Additionally, it serves as an opportunity to demonstrate our ability to collaborate effectively within a team by setting up and utilizing an online repository for project management and version control.

-What is the problem context–
+What is the problem context?
 The problem context for this project arises from the necessity of establishing a seamless and user-friendly data submission process for users interacting with a fictional company.
 Without an efficient method in place, users may encounter challenges such as frustration during data entry, potential inaccuracies in the submitted information, and overall inefficiency in the data collection process for the company.
 Thus, the project aims to address these issues by developing a well-designed and functional entry form that caters to the needs of users while ensuring accurate and streamlined data collection for the groups.